DiamondLightSource/pythonSoftIOC/docs/tutorials/creating-an-ioc.rst

     :start-after: # Create
     :end-before: # Boilerplate

-PVs are normally created dynamically using :mod:`softioc.builder`.
+PVs are normally created dynamically using `softioc.builder`.
 All PV creation must be done before initialising the IOC.
 We define a lambda function for `on_update` on ``ao`` such that whenever we set ``ao``, ``ai`` will be set to the same value.
 The ``always_update`` flag ensures that the ``on_update`` function is always